HeringtonPress/OLC/Chapter03.md

 ### Who Are You?

+You are from Foreign Parts.
+The language of people Around Here is strange to you; their customs are sometimes amusing and sometimes disgusting.
+You might worship the Authority as they do, but you might be from a heretical sect or cult.
+You are a probably a member of the Third Estate or an Outlaw.
+You carry your own law and customs.

 | 1d6 | 1d6 | Barbarian Skills |
 | :-: | :-: | :----- |
 | 1   | Mountaineer | You cannot wear chain or plate armour |